Are you wrestling between self-publishing or traditionally-publishing your next book? Here are some facts to consider:

 Which publishing option is right for you?

 I can’t tell you whether traditional publishing or self-publishing is best for your book.
-But, my five questions above can help identify key factors that affect your decision:
+But, my five questions can help identify key factors that help determine your decision:

 - Can you wait 1 – 2 years to publish your book?

 - Are comfortable or averse to using new technology?

 - Can you afford to lose money if your book doesn’t sell?

 I’ve had the great fortune to walk both publishing paths and experience the pros and cons of each option.
 Part of my success stems from conducting due diligence beforehand and making a decision with my eyes wide open.
 I encourage you to do the same.

 It’s a dream come true to publish a book.
 But, don’t let your dream cause you to overlook reality and turn the process into a nightmare.

 Pick the path that enables you to enjoy not only writing your book, but selling your book, for many years to come.